What is a Credential Management System?

 Our Credential Management Systems manage the association between trusted identities and their issued credentials.
 They manage the lifecycle of trusted tokens such as smart cards and credentials delivered to smartphones and other mobile devices, and provide a multitude of authentication solutions for your business or organisation.

-PIV credentials operate by way of using trust and identification tools such as certificates, biometric authentication, key pairs and pin numbers.
-These can be combined into a credential management system.
-Credential management systems are used to automate and enhance security posture within organisations by streamlining the access privileges given to staff and other resources.
+PIV credentials operate using trust and identification tools such as certificates, biometric authentication, key pairs and pin numbers.
+These can be combined into a Credential Management System.
+Credential Management Systems are used to automate and enhance security posture within organisations by streamlining the access privileges given to staff and other resources.

 Our smartcards ensure authentication, flexibility, digital security and confidentiality.

 Cogito Group currently offers a number of different CMS solutions meeting different needs and price points.

-A Card Management System (CMS) manages the lifecycle of Smartcards – from issuance through to its retirement of use.
+A Card Management System (CMS) manages the full lifecycle of Smartcards.

 Smartcards are credit card sized with an embedded integrated circuit or microchip.
 Smartcards can be used to improve security when accessing information, locations or equipment.